push-chain/push-chain-remix-workshop/PushChain/1-deploy-contracts/README.md

 1. From Solidity using contract helpers

-- See `3-contract-helpers-solidity/` for how to use the on-chain UEA Factory interface to discover the origin of the caller.
+- See the next section `Universal Account Discovery with Solidity` for how to use the on-chain UEA Factory interface to discover the origin of the caller from Solidity.

 2. From JavaScript using client helpers

-- See `4-contract-helpers-js/` for scripts that resolve origin <-> UEA mappings.
+- See the section `JavaScript UEAFactory Helper Scripts` for scripts that resolve origin <-> UEA mappings from JavaScript.

 These helpers let your dApp attribute actions to the correct origin chain and address.